lubiku35/OFTRS-Database-Project/README.md

 ### Python to SQL for Entity User

-> SQL statement used in python to create User Table
+> SQL query used in python to create User Table

 ```python
 CREATE TABLE OFTRS.User (